sunidhi009/etl-data-pipeline/README.md

 ## 📌 Overview

-This project implements an end-to-end **ETL (Extract, Transform, Load) pipeline** that collects real-time cryptocurrency data from an external API, processes it, and stores it in a structured format for analysis.
+This project implements an end-to-end **ETL (Extract, Transform, Load) pipeline** that collects real-time cryptocurrency data from an external API, processes it, and stores it in a structured format for analysis

+## 🏗️ Architecture

+API → extract.py → transform.py → load.py → CSV Output

 ---